harilvfs/carch/README.md

 <strong>**Contributing 🤝**</strong>

 *Contributions are welcome!
-If you want to help improve NewC, please fork the repository and submit a pull request.*
+If you want to help improve Carch, please fork the repository and submit a pull request.*

 <strong>**Steps to Contribute:**</strong>